Starting the Conversation on Celiac-Friendly Dining

 Thank you to Ellen Bayens of the CCA Victoria chapter and www.theceliacscene.com for permission to use this document.

-More and more restaurants are offering “gluten free” menu items, but providing a safe gluten-free plate requires the combined efforts of the kitchen and serving staff.
+More and more restaurants are offering “gluten free” menu items, but providing a safe gluten-free dining experience requires the combined efforts of the kitchen and serving staff.
 Some restaurants have developed extensive policies and procedures to achieve this, others have not.
-Here are some questions you might want to use to determine whether the restaurant is really able to serve you safely.
+Here are some questions you might want to use to determine whether the restaurant or foodservice establishment is really able to serve you safely.

 - What items do you normally recommend to diners who request a GF meal?

 - How are kitchen staff alerted to a GF order?